 With so much going on in the body during the perimenopause that directly and indirectly affects mood, it can be hard to know where to start to make yourself feel better.

 The first step is to confirm that your symptoms are caused by your ovaries becoming less responsive to the control hormones and to rule out any other medical conditions as a cause.
-Female Hormone Mapping will help establish if your ovaries are less responsive by measuring all four female hormones – FSH, LH, oestrogen and progesterone – across an entire menstrual cycle.
-From this we can produce an ovarian responsiveness score which, combined with symptoms, will indicate if you are perimenopausal.
+Our advanced female hormone blood test, MyFORM™, will help establish if your ovaries are less responsive by measuring all four female hormones – FSH, LH, oestrogen and progesterone – across an entire menstrual cycle.
+From this, we can produce an ovarian responsiveness score which, combined with symptoms, will indicate if you are perimenopausal.
 In addition, blood tests for conditions such as an over active thyroid can be carried out to rule out medical conditions.

 Once you’ve got a diagnosis that the symptoms are caused by the perimenopause, Hormone Replacement Therapy (HRT) should be considered as a way to rebalance oestrogen and progesterone levels to help manage the variety of symptoms experienced during perimenopause including anxiety and depression.
 In addition, HRT will help protect against longer-term health issues caused by declining hormone levels such as osteoporosis.

 Some women may be prescribed SSRIs (antidepressants) to help improve anxiety and low mood, however, NICE guidelines advise that women going through the perimenopause should not be prescribed SSRIs to ease low mood as there is little evidence to support that they help unless there has been a diagnosis of depression6.
 Instead NICE recommends that HRT is offered for treatment where mood changes are due to declining oestrogen levels.

 Other therapies such as Cognitive Behavioural Therapy (CBT) can also be recommended, along with meditation and mindfulness to help accept the feelings of low mood and anxiety and learn to live in the present moment.
 Apps such as Calm and Headspace offer guided mediations to help relieve anxiety, stress and insomnia.